TERMS & CONDITIONS

-Thank you for entrusting the care and attention of your pet to XXXXXXX.
-This document details our Practice Terms and Conditions.
+Thank you for entrusting the care and attention of your pet to St-David Veterinary Centre Ltd. This document details our Practice Terms and Conditions.
 By registering your pet/pets with the practice you agree that you have read and understood our conditions of business and agree to be bound by them, should you require any clarification of any aspect of the terms then please ask.

 All fees, diets and drug charges are available on request and are subject to VAT at the current rate.
 Fee levels are determined by the levels of expertise and time spent on a case and according to drugs, consumables and materials used.
 A member of staff will be happy to discuss any queries you may have.